little-hell/little-hell-example/README.md

 ## Motivation

 ### Minimalism in the build system
 Build systems for C can be awfully yucky and not very Zen.
-Zendoom supports one build system: Meson.
+Mindoom supports one build system: Meson.
 There aren't a dozen nested `CMakeLists.txt` and `Makefile.am` files.
 There is one build file, 99% of which is just listing the source files to be compiled.
 It's _great_.
 This means:

 - [x] Add Nix shell for Zen-like, project dependency management and an isolated development environment. _Your system package manager is not Zen._
 - [x] Add Meson build